-The Cryptographic Module (CM) is a single-chip embodiment with the cryptographic boundary encompassing the device.
-The device is a hard plastic shell containing the chip encased in epoxy.
-All CSPs and services are stored in and provided by the chip.
-This chip is protected by a hard opaque tamper-evident metal active shield.
+The Cryptographic Module (CM) is a multi-chip standalone embodiment with the cryptographic boundary encompassing the devices.
+Each device is a hard plastic shell containing the Atmel microcontroller chip plus other chips.
+All CSPs and services are stored in and provided by the Atmel microcontroller chip.
+The Atmel microcontroller chip is protected by a hard opaque tamper-evident metal active shield.
+The other chips provide no security relevant functionality.